Skip to content

 The price should be justified by documented edge, realistic stake capacity, and your own bankroll.
 A service that costs more than the edge it can reasonably add is not sharp.
 It is merch.

 Use conservative sizing assumptions.
-If the edge only works at tiny limits or stale lines, the advertised ROI may not survive contact with your actual account.
+If the edge only works at tiny limits or stale lines, the advertised return on investment may not survive contact with your actual account.

 What red flags should stop you from subscribing?